LSAT Study Guide: Prep with Limited Time

 LSAT Study Tip #3: Keep Your Prep Balanced

-The LSAT always contains three scored sections: one section of Logical Reasoning (~25 questions), one of Reading Comprehension (~27 questions), and one of Logic Games (~24 questions).
+The LSAT always contains three scored sections: two sections of Logical Reasoning (~25 questions each), one of Reading Comprehension (~27 questions).
 Many test takers will discover that they’re weaker in one of those sections and try to improve their score by focusing exclusively on this one area of opportunity.
 The fact is that all questions are scored equally and adding four right answers to your strongest section will help your score just as much as adding four right answers to your weakest one.
 The sample study schedule below takes this into account.

 LSAT Study Tip #4: Avoid Concern About That One Weird Question